U.S. 'alarmed' by frequency of attacks on Saudi after Houthis target oil heartland

 Earlier in the day, the U.S. Embassy in Riyadh said Washington was committed to defending Saudi following Sunday’s volley of drones and missiles, including one aimed at a Saudi facility vital to oil exports.

 “We continue to be alarmed by the frequency of Houthi attacks on Saudi Arabia.
-Escalating attacks like these are not the actions of a group that is serious about peace,” U.S. State Department spokeswoman Jen Psaki said.
+Escalating attacks like these are not the actions of a group that is serious about peace,” White House press secretary Jen Psaki said.

 Saudi-led coalition authorities said most of Sunday’s drones and missiles were intercepted en route to their targets and there were no casualties or property losses from the attacks.